ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

     config.stylesSet = [];

-The new solution lets you configure the editor to use existing CSS stylesheet rules without the need to create separate style definitions for CKEditor.
+This solution lets you configure the editor to use existing CSS stylesheet rules without the need to create separate style definitions for CKEditor.
 On the other hand, the previously used approach offers more control over which styles are available for the users, so both solutions can be employed interchangeably, according to your needs.

-For an example of this usage scenario check the "Stylesheet Parser plugin" (`stylesheetparser.html`) sample page.

 ### Choosing the CSS Selectors